Bashir May Be Out, But Sudanese Protesters With 'Eye On The Prize' Won't Budge

 "People are still keeping their eye on the prize of a full democratic transition to a civilian-led government, not a military-led government," Mayada Hassanain, an economist based in Khartoum who has taken part in months of protests, told NPR's Weekend Edition.

 The military-led government has resembled a game of musical chairs.
-General Awad Ibn Auf, who helped lead the coup, served as president for a single day before stepping down.
+Gen. Awad Ibn Auf, who helped lead the coup, served as president for a single day before stepping down.
 He named Lt.
-General Abdel-Fattah Burhan as the new leader.
+Gen. Abdel-Fattah Burhan as the new leader.
 The head of the National Intelligence and Security Service was also reshuffled over the weekend.

-The military council announced Sunday it would name a civilian prime minister and cabinet, but has not yielded to demands to name a civilian president.
+The military council announced Sunday it would name a civilian prime minister and Cabinet, but has not yielded to demands to name a civilian president.

 Analysts say Bashir, an autocrat who took over in 1989 in another coup, has left behind a deep state that may prove difficult to root out.